A Generalization of Turaev's Virtual String Cobracket: Abstract

 \section{Abstract}

-In a previous paper, we defined an operation $\mu$ that generalizes Turaev's cobracket for loops on a surface.
+Previously we defined an operation $\mu$ that generalizes Turaev's cobracket for loops on a surface.
 We showed that, in contrast to the cobracket, this operation gives a formula for the minimum number of self-intersections of a loop in a given free homotopy class.
-In this paper we consider the corresponding question for virtual strings.
-We show that $\mu$ gives a bound on the minimal self-intersection number of a virtual string which is stronger than a bound given by Turaev's virtual string cobracket.
-We use Turaev's based matrices to describe strings $\alpha$ such that $\mu$ gives a formula for the minimal self-intersection number $\alpha$.
-We also construct an example that shows the bound on the minimal self-intersection number given by $\mu$ is sometimes stronger than the bound $\rho$ given by Turaev's based matrix invariant.
+In this paper we consider the corresponding question for virtual strings, and conjecture that $\mu$ gives a formula for the minimum number of self-intersection points of a virtual string in a given virtual homotopy class.
+To support the conjecture, we show that $\mu$ gives a bound on the minimal self-intersection number of a virtual string which is stronger than a bound given by Turaev's virtual string cobracket.
+We also use Turaev's based matrices to describe a large set of strings $\alpha$ such that $\mu$ gives a formula for the minimal self-intersection number $\alpha$.
+Finally, we construct an example that shows the bound on the minimal self-intersection number given by $\mu$ is always at least as good as, and sometimes stronger than, the bound $\rho$ given by Turaev's based matrix invariant.